 The proposed new concentration addresses immediate needs within Montessori education while also paving the way for graduates to explore diverse career opportunities within the field.
-Graduates of our program with a concentration in Birth to Three will find a multitude of employment opportunities in various sectors of Montessori education, spanning from classroom teaching to mid-level administration and teacher coaching roles, as well as work with state policy organizations both within the state of Maryland and beyond.
+Graduates of our program with a Professional concentration will find a multitude of employment opportunities in various sectors of Montessori education, spanning from classroom teaching to administration and teacher coaching roles, as well as work with state policy organizations both within the state of Maryland and beyond.
 Both public and independent school systems as well as organizations like the Wildflower Schools, Guidepost Montessori Schools, and Bezos Academy seek individuals with backgrounds in educational needs that are covered throughout the proposed curriculum sequence.